Cardinals clinch NL Central title by beating Brewers 6-2

 AP Sports Writer

-MILWAUKEE (AP) — The St. Louis Cardinals finally separated themselves from the Milwaukee Brewers in early August after chasing them for much of the season.

-They haven’t looked back since, turning what had been a nip-and-tuck NL Central race into something of a runaway.

-MVP contender Paul Goldschmidt went 2 for 4 with a pair of RBIs as the Cardinals clinched the division title Tuesday night by beating the Brewers 6-2 behind six strong innings from Miles Mikolas.
+MILWAUKEE (AP) — Paul Goldschmidt and the St. Louis Cardinals clinched the NL Central title Tuesday night by beating the Milwaukee Brewers 6-2 behind six strong innings from Miles Mikolas.

-“With the guys that we have and the veteran leadership, we knew that as soon as we smelled some blood right there and we took that lead, we knew we could run away with it,” Mikolas said.

-Andrew Knizner hit a two-run homer to break out of an 0-for-22 slump as St. Louis sealed its first division crown since 2019 and fourth straight playoff berth by defeating the team that won last year’s NL Central championship.
+Andrew Knizner hit a two-run homer and Goldschmidt added two RBIs as St. Louis sealed its first division crown since 2019 and fourth straight playoff berth by defeating the team that won last year’s NL Central championship.
 This marks the third straight year the Cardinals have wrapped up a postseason spot with a victory over the Brewers.

 St. Louis trailed Milwaukee in the NL Central standings for much of the season and was four games back on the morning of July 31.
 The Cardinals are 37-17 and the Brewers 25-28 since.